B-brane transport in anomalous (2,2) models and localization: Hirzebruch-Jung model

 Besides the (classical) position of walls, it is interesting to determine which ones are Calabi-Yau walls, because these are true codimension~$1$ singularities around which it makes sense to study monodromies in the K\"ahler moduli space.
 The wall at which $X_i$, $X_j$, $X_k$ can vanish at the same point is a cone of the charges~$Q^{\neq i,j,k}$.
 It is Calabi-Yau if $Q^{\text{tot}}=\sum_\ell Q^\ell$ can be written as a linear combination of these.
 We prove now that the condition is that $a_{i+1}=\dots=a_{k+1}=2$.

 Consider first the case $i=0$, $k=r+1$, namely a wall-crossing from the orbifold phase.
 In basis II, $Q^{\text{tot}}$ has components $p_\alpha+q_\alpha-n$ for $1\leq\alpha\leq r$ and we want to write it as a linear combination of the charges $Q^{\neq i,j,k}$, which in basis II are $-n$ times each basis vector except the $j$-th one.
-This exactly requires the $j$-th component $p_j+q_j-n=0$.
-We proved in \autoref{sssec:dij} that this only happens in the Calabi-Yau case (all $a_\alpha=2$).
+This exactly requires a vanishing $j$-th component $p_j+q_j-n=0$.
+We proved below~\eqref{gcdgcdgcd} that this only happens in the Calabi-Yau case (all $a_\alpha=2$).
 Of course, since bases are equivalent, we could have obtained the same conclusion in basis I, with more work.

 Now consider the general case and work in basis I of the GLSM\@.
 Start from $Q^{\text{tot}}$.
-By subtracting a linear combination of the $X_{<i}$ we can cancel components $1,\dots,i$ of~$Q^{\text{tot}}$.
-Likewise subtracting a linear combination of the $X_{>k}$ cancels components $k,\dots,r$.
+By subtracting a linear combination of the $Q_{<i}$ we can cancel components $1,\dots,i$ of~$Q^{\text{tot}}$.
+Likewise subtracting a linear combination of the $Q_{>k}$ cancels components $k,\dots,r$.
 In this way the problem reduces to the case $i=0$, $k=r+1$ which we have analysed, so we learn that the wall is Calabi–Yau if and only if $a_{i+1}=\dots=a_{k-1}=2$.

-An alternative point of view is to look at the local $U(1)\times\ZZ_m$ model of \autoref{ssec:localdivisor} that describes the wall-crossing.
+An alternative point of view is to look at the local $U(1)\times\ZZ_m$ model of~\eqref{localdivisorchargesU1Zm} that describes the wall-crossing.
 The wall is a true singularity if and only that local model has a true singularity, namely is Calabi-Yau.
-We compute that the sum of charges is $d_{ik}-d_{ij}-d_{jk}$ up to a scaling.
-We proved in \autoref{sssec:dij} that this only happens when $a_{i+1}=\dots=a_{k-1}=2$.
+We compute that the sum of charges in the local model is $d_{ik}-d_{ij}-d_{jk}$ up to a scaling.
+We proved below~\eqref{gcdgcdgcd} that this vanishes if and only if $a_{i+1}=\dots=a_{k-1}=2$.

+When $a_{i+1}=\dots=a_{k-1}=2$, one can check that the RG flow (which shifts $\zeta$ in the $-Q^{\text{tot}}$ direction) pushes deeper into the wall defined by the inequalities in~\eqref{pqzetaphaseboundary}, so the wall is an IR Calabi-Yau wall.